 Milliken’s “Stall” is one of 30 pieces slated for SculptureNow’s annual art show at The Mount.

-“It goes all the way back,” Jon said, smiling.
+“It goes all the way back,” Jon said, motioning to rest of The Mount’s grounds.
 “It’s new territory for us.”

 According to Jon, the show, which kicks off June 11 and closes Oct.
 31, comprises strictly “all new pieces” of art.
 It is also “the most” SculptureNow “has ever done” at once, she said.